mcous/decoy/docs/usage/create.md

 # Creating mocks

-Decoy can create two kinds of mocks:

--   Mocks of a class instance
--   Mocks of a function
+Decoy mocks are flexible objects that can be used in place of a class instance or a callable object, like a function.
 Mocks are created using the [decoy.Decoy.mock][] method.

 ## Mocking a class